 A timeline of the Musk-Twitter deal so far

-The big picture: The vote is the latest development in Musk's bid to buy the social media company and comes weeks before the start of a trial between Musk and Twitter.
+The big picture: The visit is the latest development in Musk's attempt to buy the social media company for an estimated $44 billion.
 Here is a timeline of remarks, discussions and dealings in Musk's quest to buy the company.

 March 26: Musk contacts Jack Dorsey, Twitter’s founder, former chief executive officer and one of Twitter’s current directors, to discuss "the future direction of social media," including the benefits of open social protocols, according to an SEC filing.

 March 27: Musk tells Twitter executives he is considering various options, including potentially joining the Twitter board, seeking to take Twitter private or starting a competitor to Twitter, per the SEC filing.

 - Musk had discussions with Twitter executives about how he purchased a major stake of more than 5% of Twitter stock.